justin-guan/discord-announcer/README.md

 * `!banish` - Forces the bot to leave the voice channel it is connected to

 ## Notes
 There is no support for moving the bot to another voice channel without using the banish and summoning commands.
 You **must** banish the bot before resummoning it.
-Moving the bot via drag and drop in the discord interface will cause the bot to crash.
+Moving the bot via drag and drop in the discord interface will cause the bot to become unresponsive.